mhatalski/awesome-cnc/README.md

 # Awesome CNC
-A curated list of CNC (Computer Numerical Control) resources
+A curated list of CNC (Computer Numerical Control) resources.

 ## Contents
 - [Design into 3D](https://willadams.gitbook.io/design-into-3d/) - A system for parametric design of projects for CNC or traditional techniques.